|Country of Origin||Hungary|

 The Wirehaired Vizsla is generally a healthy breed with a life span of 12-14 years.
 During these years, they can get the following possible health problems:

-- Hip Dysplasia: It is a condition which is caused due to the genetic health problem.
+- Hip Dysplasia: It is a condition that is caused due to the genetic health problem.
 It affects the back of the dog which is caused because of underdeveloped hip joints or dislocation of the joints.
 There will be pain on your dog’s back which makes it difficult to move from one place to another.

 - Hypothyroidism: It is a problem caused due to the insufficient production of thyroid hormones by the thyroid glands.
 This will decrease the metabolic rate and make your dog weak and lame.
 However, it can be controlled with regular intake of thyroid pills and medications.